 The activities that involve market risk in the trading portfolio derive mainly from the Group's initiatives to provide C&I clients with risk management solutions (offering all of its products to Nordic customers and core Nordic products to customers outside the Nordic region).
 Trading market risk also arises from providing institutional clients with euro products, mainly government bonds and simple derivatives.
-Advanced derivatives are traded predominantly with professional customers, while simple products are distributed to Banking DK and Banking Nordic customers.
+Advanced derivatives are traded predominantly with professional customers, while simple products are distributed to Banking DK, Banking Nordic, Wealth Management and corporate customers.